deadlyjack/html-tag-js/README.md

 html.toolTip(domElement, {
   direction: 'auto',
   defaultDirection: 'left',
-  title: 'this is some dummy title'
+  title: 'this is some dummy title',
+  showToolTipOn: ['focus']
 });
 ```